some refinements and new semiotic directions

 While it is of course true that digital systems produce digital media, and analog systems analog media, Lavagnino’s claim that we can only understand the difference as system properties is unconvincing, if only because inaccurate and unempirical.
 These are fundamental distinctions: embodied vs. encoded, continuity vs. discontinuity in form, transduced vs. inscripted.
 Moreover, we can understand the analog and digital distinctions in relatively straightforward Peircean terms: characteristic of the symbolic order, digital media must be subject to a “rule of interpretation” in order to generate meaning, whereas analog media exhibits iconic properties.
 Perhaps this iconic dimension of analog media has escaped the notice of some writers due to the fact that the media are inscribed in forms that aren’t always as obviously iconic as film negatives, or because looking at magnetized particles on tape isn’t the same as hearing a sound.
 However, the continuity in form is there nonetheless, and readily links to iconicity.

-Throughout his text, Lavagnino is relying heavily on others to cover the analog-digital distinction for him: “John Haugeland’s definitions of digital and analog devices remain the best, and are those I will follow.”
-We are not told why Haugeland’s text is the best, but for Lavagnino there is an evident interest in the fact that digital processes are better at making perfect copies, or at least make more reliable copies than analog processes, which exhibit forms of lossiness and noise that are well-known.
-I will not follow the remaining portions of Lavagnino’s text – which go on to general considerations about the metaphor of mind and computer, the copying texts, and the efficacy of computers for creating texts – as my concern in engaging with his article has been to pursue some refinements of the analog-digital distinction within a literary theoretic field.
-In the next section I will take up the semiotic themes that have suggested themselves as having relevance beyond the engineering paradigms in which Lavagnino had attempted to restrict the analog-digital distinction.
+Throughout his text, Lavagnino is relying heavily on others to cover the analog-digital distinction for him: “John Haugeland’s definitions of digital and analogue devices remain the best, and are those I will follow.”
+We are not told why Haugeland’s text is the best, but for Lavagnino there is an evident interest in the fact that digital processes are better at making perfect copies, or at least make more reliable copies than analogue processes, which exhibit forms of lossiness and noise that are well-known.
+I will not follow the remaining portions of Lavagnino’s text – which go on to general considerations about the metaphor of mind and computer, the copying texts, and the efficacy of computers for creating texts – as my concern in engaging with his article has been to pursue some refinements of the analogue-digital distinction within a literary theoretic field.
+In the next section I will take up the semiotic themes that have suggested themselves as having relevance beyond the engineering paradigms in which Lavagnino had attempted to restrict the analogue-digital distinction.

 Above it was noted that there tends to be a particular simultaneity between icon and index in the case of analog media, such as a photo negative.
-In this section I will attempt a small modification of Peirce’s categories to account for this necessary simultaneity, and on the same basis suggest a better definitional footing for the analog-digital distinction.
+In this section I will attempt a small modification of Peirce’s categories to account for this necessary simultaneity, and on the same basis suggest a better definitional footing for the analogue-digital distinction.
 Keeping in mind that “Peirce himself did not complete work on the classification, and a fair amount of what he does say is conjecture” (Zeman, Web), the modifications suggested below can be understood as possible elaborations of an unfinished project, and may be of general use for the application of Peircean semiotics to digital humanist inquiry.

-An analog medium can be considered any technology in which iconicity is produced through indexical means.
+An analogue medium can be considered any technology in which iconicity is produced through indexical means.
 In this definition painting, for example, could be an indexical medium, recording the force of applying paint to a canvas, or an iconic medium, should techniques of mimesis be applied.
-But an analog medium, as analyzed above, produces iconicity through indexicality.
+But an analogue medium, as analysed above, produces iconicity through indexicality.
 A portrait painting with some exceptionally strong brush strokes would be iconic toward the subject being painted, but indexical with respect to the painter’s gesture.
-But what about the notion that analog media record “continuous information.”
+But what about the notion that analogue media record “continuous information.”
 Is not a brush stroke continuous?
 A single brush stroke perhaps, of course, but a painting as a whole can be assembled over weeks or months, and is in fact an accumulation of discrete materials and gestures applied in non-uniform sequences.
 The “information” of a painting, in other words, is not continuous at a constitutive level, though can of course present an icon of continuity.
 However it also doesn’t make sense to describe a painting as digital media either, on similar grounds, since discrete digitalization breaks iconicity.
 In these considerations we are close to according with Lavagnino’s desire to restrict the analog and digital distinction to contemporary technologies, say from mid-19th century, i.e. the photograph, onward.
 In this respect, it is worth recalling that the NGram in Figure 1 shows a small flurry of activity around the word “digital” between 1860 and 1920, which is no doubt worth reviewing in another project.
 Also implicated in these determinations of how best to characterize pre-digital and – analog media is Hayles’ notion that, in a sense, discretization proceeds from speech onwards (through inscriptive technologies, prostheses etc.).
 With respect to older or traditional media, given that these are typically not referred to as either digital or analog media, using the general Peircean terms – e.g. symbolic, indexical, or symbolic media – can be clarifying as alternate descriptors, as well of course the regular nomenclature, such as the printing press as a “mechanical” medium, and so forth.

 These reflections suggest a modification of Lavignino’s argument, to include as analog media any technical processes that produce data exhibiting iconicity through indexical means, with a notable “taking off” period of historical import with the development of photography, rather than with mid-20th century developments around cybernetics.
 Lavigino’s focus on stored data is important, because it allows one to exclude other forms that do not produce stable storage or indeed “media” in the sense of something that can circulate.
 A camera obscura is a fixed locale, a physical space that cannot circulate and that operates so long as the hole is open, the sun is out and so on.
-Likewise, musical performances in which instrumental effects are mined for mimetic effects (e.g. crashing waves, singing birds, etc.), while also showing this “fusion” of indexicality and iconicity, do not store these performances as data, and so can be likewise excluded from this notion of analog media.
+Likewise, musical performances in which instrumental effects are mined for mimetic effects (e.g. crashing waves, singing birds, etc.), while also showing this “fusion” of indexicality and iconicity, do not store these performances as data, and so can be likewise excluded from this notion of analogue media.
 However, musical notation of such mimetic effects might be an interesting border case, since while apparently of the “symbolic” register, for Peirce formal notation systems were actually icons:

 The reasoning of mathematicians will be found to turn chiefly upon the use of likenesses, which are the very hinges of the gates of their science.
 The utility of likenesses to mathematicians consists in their suggesting in a very precise way, new aspects of supposed states of things. (qtd. in Zeman, Web)